Give me five minutes a day, and I'll give you greater satisfaction with your running or walking in less than four months.

 Co-Race Director, Houston Run for Recovery.
 Runner for ten years.
 Finisher of thirteen marathons and countless half marathons.
 (HoustonRunforRecovery.com)

-Order Gratitude Power for Runners and Walkers NOW in one of these formats:
+Get Gratitude Power for Runners and Walkers here: